Wall repair on a rental property

 Our lending specialists can walk you through how CapEx reserves, operating budgets, and DSCR calculations work together to determine your loan terms.
 Whether you are financing a single rental or a full portfolio, we make the numbers make sense.

-The IRS treats capital expenditures and repairs very differently, and getting the classification wrong can cost you.
-Repairs are deducted in full in the tax year they are incurred, which reduces your taxable rental income immediately.
-Capital expenditures must be depreciated over a set schedule, meaning the deduction is spread across many years.
+The IRS treats capital expenditures and repairs very differently, and misclassification can cost you thousands.
+Repairs are deducted in full in the tax year incurred, immediately reducing your taxable rental income.
+Capital expenditures must be depreciated over a set schedule -- 27.5 years for most residential rental improvements -- spreading the deduction across many years.

 Neither classification is inherently better -- it depends on your overall tax strategy.
 But misclassifying a repair as CapEx (or vice versa) can trigger an audit or cause you to miss out on deductions you are legally entitled to.
 Work with a tax professional who understands real estate to make sure every dollar is categorized correctly.

 Smart investors budget for both categories separately.
-A general rule of thumb is to set aside five to ten percent of gross rental income for routine maintenance and an additional five to ten percent for capital expenditure reserves.
-This ensures you are never caught off guard by a furnace failure or a roof leak.
+Set aside 5-10% of gross rental income for routine maintenance and an additional 5-10% for capital expenditure reserves.
+Single-family rentals make up about 35% of all U.S. rental housing (Census Bureau), and the landlords who keep these properties profitable are the ones who never get caught off guard by a furnace failure or a roof leak.

 When you are applying for a no-ratio DSCR loan or any investor financing product, lenders will evaluate your property's income against all expenses, including maintenance and CapEx reserves.
 Properties that are well-maintained with adequate reserves are easier to finance and command better terms.
 It is a virtuous cycle: good budgeting leads to better financing, which leads to stronger cash flow, which funds better maintenance.

-Capital expenditures improve your property.
-Routine repairs maintain it.
-Knowing the difference affects your budget, your taxes, your financing, and ultimately your bottom line.
-If you are building or expanding a rental portfolio, take the time to set up proper tracking for both categories.
-Your accountant, your lender, and your future self will thank you.
+Capital expenditures improve your property; routine repairs maintain it.
+Knowing the difference affects your budget, your taxes, your financing, and ultimately your profitability.
+If you are building or expanding a rental portfolio, set up proper tracking for both categories from day one -- your accountant, your lender, and your future self will thank you.